A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: HPO: Concepts and performance measures

-Usually, there is a trade-off among the different objectives: for instance, between the performance of a model and training time (increasing the accuracy of a model often requires larger amounts of data and, hence, a higher training time; see e.g., \cite{rajagopal2020deep}), or between different error-based measures (e.g., between confusion matrix-based measures \citep{tharwat2020classification} of a binary classification problem; see \cite{horn2016multi}).
+Typically, there is a trade-off among the different objectives: for instance, between the performance of a model and training time (increasing the accuracy of a model often requires larger amounts of data and, hence, a higher training time; see e.g., \cite{rajagopal2020deep}), or between different error-based measures (e.g., between confusion matrix-based measures \citep{tharwat2020classification} of a binary classification problem; see \cite{horn2016multi}).
 Considering these trade-offs is often crucial: e.g., in medical diagnostics \citep{de2002multi}, the simultaneous consideration of objectives such as sensitivity and specificity is essential to determine if the machine learning model can be used in practice.
 The goal in multi-objective HPO is to obtain the \emph{Pareto-optimal} solutions, i.e., those solutions for which none of the objectives can be improved without negatively affecting any other objective.
 In the decision space, the set of optimal solutions is referred to as the \emph{Pareto set}; in objective space, it yields the \emph{Pareto front} (or Pareto frontier).
 The Pareto-optimal solutions are also referred to as the \emph{non-dominated} solutions \citep{emmerich2018tutorial}.
+Ideally, these solutions should be \emph{diverse} (i.e., spread across the different areas of the Pareto front), while approximating this front as well as possible (i.e., showing \emph{convergence} to the Pareto front).

-It is crucial that HPO approaches (both single-objective and multi-objective) balance \emph{exploration} and \emph{exploitation} in their search process.
-Exploitation refers to the selection of hyperparameter configurations that are located in regions of the search space that have already shown to be promising (i.e., that are known to yield configurations with good performance), while exploration refers to the selection of configurations in regions where little is known yet about the related performance.
 In (general) multi-objective optimization problems, the multiple objectives are often \textit{scalarized} into one single function, such that the problem can be solved as a single-objective problem.
 Care should be taken, though, when selecting the scalarization approach: e.g., not all approaches allow to detect non-convex parts of the front (see \cite{miettinen2002scalarizing} for further details about scalarization functions).
 Scalarization methods have also been applied in multi-objective HPO; see Section \ref{sec:algorithms} for further details.